Dinnertime Survival Guide

 There are 3 red meat options in the whole guide.

 The only thing that would be a consideration is the sodium content in some of the packaged/frozen items.
-If they eat mostly homemade foods with no added salt it should be fine!
+If they eat mostly homemade foods with no added salt it should be fine to include the meals in the guide some days.
 I include low sodium options as much as possible in the guide.

 I’m a pediatric nutrition expert, and I love helping moms make feeding their little ones easier and less stressful.